Innovations

 Storing energy

 How can you store excess energy in times of low demand to supply it in times when demand is high?
-CrossWind and its partners will design and develop facilities within the wind farm that involves battery storage and hydrogen production at MW scale that will produce hydrogen in periods of high power production and converts the hydrogen to electricity when needed.
+CrossWind and its partners will design and develop facilities within the wind park that involves battery storage and hydrogen production at MW scale that will produce hydrogen in periods of high power production and converts the hydrogen to electricity when needed.
 This will provide flexibility on the hours-to-days scale with batteries providing storage for up to several hours and longer-term energy storage using hydrogen for up to around 36 hours.

 Research & integration